Jinssi/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

    ![simg4](images/share5.png)

    7. Please provide the SQL Server Name.
-(You can get the server name from the azure portal where you have deployed the Gravy Trader.
+(You can get the server name from the azure portal where you have deployed the gravy Trader.
 It'd start with "productsdb...."

    6. Add database name productsdb
    7. Add Username localadmin
    8. Add SQL Password.
-(You created a new SQL_PASSWORD in GitHub secrets while deploying the Gravy Traders Application)
+(You created a new SQL_PASSWORD in GitHub secrets while deploying the gravy Traders Application)

     ![img](images/sql1.png)